 Although I’m not a modeller, I can now present our E3ME model in a non-technical way.

 I was the first Cambridge Econometrics employee to work outside of our Cambridge office and have been working remotely from Budapest since I joined the company.
 Since our colleagues in Brussels joined us I’m no longer the odd one out!

 You probably don’t have a typical day at the moment – how has it been setting up a new office?

 It’s been an exciting challenge, identifying suitable premises and meeting with lawyers to register the new company – it’s really quite different from our daily research work.
 Usually I would be liaising with clients and working together with our economists on all the day-to-day activities that are involved with economic analysis.

 The Budapest office will provide a unique international talent pool and will contribute in a positive way to the Hungarian economy by keeping highly qualified and skilled workers in the country.

 Selecting candidates for the new office has been a great experience and I’m looking forward to conducting the first interviews this week.

-Opening into Central Eastern Europe is quite a brave move by CE, expanding our scope and activities this way shows CE’s out-of-the-box thinking.
+Opening into Central Eastern Europe is quite a brave move by Cambridge Econometrics, expanding our scope and activities this way shows Cambridge Econometric’s out-of-the-box thinking.